- Strategic Partners

 THE LEARNING PARTNERSHIP

-The Learning Partnership is a national charity dedicated to building stakeholder partnerships to support, promote and advance publicly funded education in Canada.
-We do this through five key deliverables – innovative student programs, executive leadership for educators, knowledge mobilization and policy, tribute celebrations of excellence and ongoing collaborations across Canada.
-Since 1993, more than 6.1 million students have participated in The Learning Partnership’s programs.
+The Learning Partnership is a national charitable organization dedicated to building strong and lasting partnerships to promote, support and improve public education in Canada.
+We work across the country, from coast to coast, in both official languages.
+We do this through five key areas: innovative school programs, leadership development initiatives for educators, knowledge and policy mobilization, celebrations of excellence in education, and diverse and ongoing collaborations across Canada.
+Since its creation in 1993, more than 6.1 million students have participated in The Learning Partnership programs.
 For more information on The Learning Partnership, visit www.thelearningpartnership.ca.

 PATHWAYS TO EDUCATION CANADA